-Proponent Commitment Relevant Section in Mine EIS Any out-of-pit overburden will be managed to ensure that saline and/or sodic materials do not report to final top and bench surfaces and batters.
-Volume 2, Section 16.3 The main environmental management activities at the product coal stockpiles will be the capture of surface runoff water in sediment control dams.
-Volume 2, Section 16.3.3.1 Any saline and/or sodic overburden materials will be placed within the core of the spoil piles before covering with more benign materials, reshaping and adding topsoil and vegetation as part of rehabilitation.
-Volume 2, Section 16.3.3.2 Any requirement for rock mulching final batters to limit potential erosion from surface runoff will be assessed during rehabilitation field trials Volume 2, Section 16.3.3.2 Coarse rejects generated from the CHPP will be dewatered and discharged onto the CHPP rejects conveyor, which reports to the rejects bin.
-Volume 2, Section 16.3.3.3 During the first years of mining, the coarse rejects (approximately 23% moisture) will be truck-hauled and placed adjacent to the low-wall edge of the boxcut area.
+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference Coarse rejects generated from the CHPP will be dewatered and discharged onto the CHPP rejects conveyor, which reports to the rejects bin.
+Volume 2, Section 16.3.3.3 Surface runoff and seepage from ROM coal materials will be managed to minimise potential for acidic, metalliferous or saline runoff to interact with the surface water and groundwater environments.
+Volume 2, Appendix S, Section 4.2 During the first years of mining, the coarse rejects (approximately 23% moisture) will be truck-hauled and placed adjacent to the low-wall edge of the boxcut area.
 The reject emplacement area will have a 4,000 m strike length parallel to the low wall and will be in close proximity to the proposed reject bin location.
-Volume 2, Section 16.3.3.3 All coarse reject materials will be paddock dumped and compacted in approximate 1-2 m layers using dozing and vibrating or square roller equipment.
-Volume 2, Section 16.3.3.3 During the first years of mining, coarse rejects placed at the low wall edge of the boxcut area will be clay encapsulated before being further encapsulated with spoil.
-Volume 2, Section 16.3.3.3 From around Year 2 to end of mine life, the coarse reject material is planned to be placed in the in-pit voids between the dragline spoil.
+Volume 2, Section 16.3.3.3 The Proponent will continue kinetic leach column tests on selected mining materials during the detailed design stage, and if necessary the mine construction period of the project.
+Volume 2, Appendix S, Section 4.2 All coarse reject materials will be paddock dumped and compacted in approximate 1-2 m layers using dozing and vibrating or square roller equipment.
+Volume 2, Section 16.3.3.3 Additional drill-hole sampling and geochemical testing of coal and mining waste in advance of mining will be completed according to the program described in the SEIS Volume 2, Appendix S, Section 4.2 During the first years of mining, coarse rejects placed at the low wall edge of the boxcut area will be clay encapsulated before being further encapsulated with spoil.
+Volume 2, Section 16.3.3.3 Open-pit mining geological control and ongoing geochemical sampling and testing of mining materials will be used to delineate the extent of PAF materials and ensure their proper management.
+Volume 2, Appendix S, Section 4.2 From around Year 2 to end of mine life, the coarse reject material is planned to be placed in the in-pit voids between the dragline spoil.
 Truck-shovel pre-strip spoil materials will be used to cap the reject areas.
-Coarse reject placement will be sequenced such that capping of the rejects will be completed progressively as the working face progresses down dip Volume 2, Section 16.3.3.3 Coarse reject material placed in the in-pit voids between the dragline spoil will be compacted in 1-2 m layers and capped with a clay cover prior to covering with at least 10 m of spoil material.
+Coarse reject placement will be sequenced such that capping of the rejects will be completed progressively as the working face progresses down dip Volume 2, Section 16.3.3.3 Overburden material will be progressively geochemically characterised in advance of mining using data from drilling and sampling programs.
+Volume 1, Section 4 Submission Response CM261 Coarse reject material placed in the in-pit voids between the dragline spoil will be compacted in 1-2 m layers and capped with a clay cover prior to covering with at least 10 m of spoil material.
 Topsoil will be placed onto the reprofiled slopes.
-Volume 2, Section 16.3.3.3 Tailings will report to a purpose-built tailings storage facility (TSF) located to the east of the open pit.
-Volume 2, Section 16.3.3.4 A cover system will utilised for TSF closure and topsoil will be placed onto the reprofiled final landform slopes.
-Volume 2, Section 16.3.3.4 The Proponent will continue to complete sampling and geochemical test programs for representative samples of coal and mining waste materials as the Project progresses and has already commenced an additional infill drilling program focusing on sampling coal and mining waste materials from the area likely to be mined in the first five years of operation.
-Volume 2, Section 16.4.3 As a precautionary measure, the Proponent will ensure that any roof and floor materials within one metre of the coal seams not Volume 2, Section 16.5.1.3
+Volume 2, Section 16.3.3.3 Records of the overburden disposal will be kept to indicate locations and characteristics of materials stored in the final landform.
+Volume 1, Section 4 Submission Response CM261 Tailings will report to a purpose-built tailings storage facility Volume 2, Where the acid producing potential of material indicates that Volume 1,